Investigation Process

 What will happen after I make a disclosure?

 Your disclosure will be reviewed to determine if an investigation is warranted.
-The Commissioner will notify you in writing of his decision to proceed or not with an investigation, as well as the reasons for his conclusion.
+The Commissioner will notify you in writing of her decision to proceed or not with an investigation, as well as the reasons for her conclusion.

 If the Commissioner’s decision is to investigate, we will advise the chief executive of the organization involved.
 If required, we will also advise persons against whom allegations have been made.